GetJobber/jest-a-coverage-slip-detector/README.md

 - supports JavaScript and TypeScript projects
 - prevents coverage from slipping, even on legacy files
 - detects coverage improvements and prints messaging to update snapshots
-- CI friendly; updating snapshots is a separate explicit activity
+- designed for CI; updating snapshots is a separate explicit activity
 - supports monitoring completely untested code through dynamic usage of `collectCoverageFrom`
+- supports coverage merging for usage with parallelized testing

 ## Requirements